-The difference between male and female narcissists.
+The difference between male and female narcissists

 But men and women are socialized differently and thus are more likely to develop specific personality traits, and these differences can be seen between male and female narcissists as well.

 When female narcissists are angry, though, Spinelli says they'll punish their victims by withholding attention and affection.

 "Female narcissists utilize neglect or guilt as a form of control," she says, "whereas male narcissists are more likely to utilize power and status as a form of control."

 Male narcissists will generally get their supply from romantic partners, but a female narcissist's supply can come from her partner or her children.
 "The female narcissist sees her children as an extension of herself whereas the male narcissists do not lean in this direction," Spinelli says.

-Signs of a narcissistic female personality:
+Signs of a narcissistic female personality

 The female narcissist can typically be seen as the martyr or the virtuous victim.
 "Their pain is greater than anyone's pain, their efforts are bigger than anyone's efforts, their suffering is more extraordinary than anyone else's suffering," therapist Wendy Behary, LCSW, tells mbg.

 Like all narcissists, female narcissists are deeply insecure.
 In an attempt to mask their insecurities or flaws, female narcissists tend to be overly concerned with their physical appearance and social image—sometimes referred to as somatic narcissism.

 Material items like clothes and cars can help validate their insecurities.
 Some female narcissists will even place an emphasis on their children's image to help elevate their own, Behary says.

 Competitive and jealous

 "A female narcissist will be fiercely competitive," Spinelli says.
 "She has the desire to be the smartest, prettiest, most successful, and charming woman in the room."

 If other women appear more interesting or "threatening," the female narcissist might use shaming tactics to exile them from the social group.
 They may do this to colleagues, friends, and even their own daughters, Spinelli says.

 Overbearing parent or mother-in-law

 An overbearing and over-controlling parent may be a sign of a female narcissist.
 According to Behary, these females will show up at their kid's house and start rearranging furniture, rewashing the clothes, or telling them how to discipline their kids.

 Additionally, a narcissistic mother or mother-in-law will be "jealous" of her daughter or daughter-in-law, Spinelli says.

-Common misconceptions with female narcissists.
+Common misconceptions with female narcissists